Jo Cox: Aftermath

 On 22 June, which would have been Cox's birthday, a rally in her memory was held in Trafalgar Square.
 Speakers included Brendan Cox, Gillian Anderson, Bill Nighy, Malala Yousafzai, and Bono.

 West Yorkshire coroner Martin Fleming opened an inquest into Cox's death at Bradford Coroner's Court on 24 June.
 It was adjourned following a six-minute hearing and her body released to allow her family to make funeral arrangements.
 The funeral, "a very small and private family affair", was held in her constituency on 15 July, with many thousands of people paying their respects as the cortege passed.

 A by-election in Batley and Spen was held on 20 October 2016.
 Labour candidate Tracy Brabin, an actress whose credits include a role in Coronation Street in the mid-1990s, won the by-election with 86 per cent of the vote.
 The Conservative Party, Liberal Democrats, Green Party, and UKIP did not contest the election as a mark of respect.
-Far-right candidate and former British National Party member Jack Buckby caused widespread condemnation by standing in the by-election, with Cox's former Labour colleague MP Jack Dromey describing Liberty GB's bid as "obscene, outrageous and contemptible."
+Far-right candidate and former British National Party member Jack Buckby caused widespread condemnation by standing for Liberty GB in the by-election, with Jack Dromey, Cox's former Labour colleague in Parliament, describing his candidacy as "obscene, outrageous and contemptible".

 One year after her murder, three individuals who came to her aid were honoured in the 2017 Queen's Birthday Honours.
 Bernard Kenny, a passerby who tried to stop Mair during the attack and was himself stabbed in the stomach, was awarded the George Medal, which is given to civilians who exhibit great bravery.
 PC Craig Nicholls and PC Jonathan Wright of the West Yorkshire Police, who apprehended and arrested her attacker after he had fled the scene, were awarded the Queen's Gallantry Medal.